-- Students who fail the exam will be dropped from the Ph.D. program by the Graduate School after notification from IST Graduate Programs. - If the student wants to continue with a master's degree, she/he will fill out a Change of Degree form and submit to Graduate School. - If Change of Degree form is not filled out, the student's status will be changed to Non-Degree starting with the semester after the qualifying exam is taken.
+- Students who fail the exam will be dropped from the Ph.D. program by the Fox GraduateSchool after notification from IST Graduate Programs. - If the student wants to continue with a master's degree, she/he will fill out a Change of Degree form and submit to the Fox Graduate School. - If Change of Degree form is not filled out, the student's status will be changed to Non-

+Degree starting with the semester after the qualifying exam is taken.